valkilmar/afranga-eshop/README.md

 Next, create few tables and feed with sample data:
 `docker exec app php artisan migrate:fresh --seed`

 Go to your browser.
-Hopefully you'll see the app running at this url:
+Hopefully you'll see the app running at:
 `http://127.0.0.1:8000`